The Men from

 Morin on guitar and vocals, and Joe Cabral on Farfisa organ.

-The gig that stands out for this first version of The Men
+The gig that stands out for this first version of the Men

 From S.O.U.N.D. was when we backed up singer Dobie Gray, who